Associate Professor of Commerce

 Associate Professor of Commerce?

-• Teach courses including Managerial View of AI (Spring 2024 syllabus) and Race in Commerce
+• Teach courses including Managerial View of AI (Spring 2025 syllabus) and Multicultural Commerce

 • Provide service to the Information Systems discipline, including: